-The failure by the audit report to accurately reflect that the unit houses transgender males and nonbinary transgender persons also results in deficient assessment of PREA § 115.15(c), requiring that the facility document all cross-gender strip searches and cross-gender visual body cavity searches.
+The failure by the audit report to document that the complex houses transgender females and nonbinary transgender persons also results in deficient assessment of PREA § 115.15(c), requiring that the facility document all cross-gender strip searches and cross-gender visual body cavity searches, and document all cross-gender pat-down searches of female incarcerated persons.
+Based on this fact, it cannot be determined whether or not the complex met compliance with this provision or not.